Fire and rescue services

 More information:

-Australians do not need a visa for visits not exceeding 30 days.
+Australians don't need a visa for visits of less than 30 days.

-If you stay more than 30 days in Belize, the local immigration office must re-stamp your passport.
-You must pay a fee.
+If you stay more than 30 days in Belize, the local immigration office must re-stamp your passport and you will pay a fee.

 Entry and exit conditions can change.
-Contact Belize Immigration or your nearest Embassy, Consulate or High Commission of Belize for up to date and comprehensive details about visas, currency, customs and quarantine rules.
+Contact Belize Immigration or your nearest Embassy, Consulate or High Commission of Belize for the latest details about visas, currency, customs and quarantine rules.

 More information: